jorexdeveloper/termux-nethunter/README.md

 Are you a linux fan or do you just love playing with the terminal and executing cool commands, just to look like a tech genius?
 Well, for whatever reason it is that you want to install linux on your phone, I got you covered.

-Installing linux on your phone might not make you a hacker, but it will certainly make you look like one.
+Installing linux on your phone might not make you a hacker, but it will certainly make you look and feel like one.

-With this guide, you will be able to run a full linux system, including every linux command you can think of and install different pc software, all on your phone!
+With this guide, you will be able to run a full linux system, including every linux command you can think of and install different PC software, all on your phone!
 Wait that's not all, you can run a desktop environment and enjoy the pc graphical interface and probably try to hack into NASA using your phone like the guy in that one movie.

 Did I mention that you do not require root access to do all this?
 All you have to do is follow these simple installation instructions and you are a few keystrokes away from running all the cool programs created by the linux community.